michael-fa/lazypawn/README.md

 # lazypawn
-Just a self made collection of also selfmade include files that helped me through the times of scripting.<br>
+Just a self-made collection of also self-made include files that helped me through the times of scripting.<br>
 Includes:
 * Vehicle functions
 * Time handling